 Parking Summonses Issued by Street Name (2007 - Present)

 This column chart shows how many parking summonses have been issued on each street in Buffalo.
 Nearly twice as many parking violations occur on Elmwood Avenue as compared to any other street in the city.

-To search for details on a specific street's parking summonses total, use the drop down filter to select one or more street names.
+To search for details on a specific street's parking summonses total or to look at a street segment within a particular council district, use the drop down filters.
 Click and drag to pan the chart and extend your view.

 Ten Most Common Violation Streets (2007 - Present)

 This bar chart displays the names of streets where drivers most often received parking summonses over the last 11 years with different colors identifying the council district in which the violation occurred.
-Many parking summonses have occurred in Buffalo's business districts.
-None of the top ten streets fall anywhere within the Lovejoy Council District.
+Many parking summonses have occurred in Buffalo's business districts, and none of the top ten violation streets fall within the Lovejoy Council District.